department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/CST Product/Event-Driven Notifications Initiative.md

 - Qualitative feedback from social monitoring.

 ### In-Scope Requirements
-- Build out basic notification infrastructure in coordination with Event Bus.
+- Build out basic notification infrastructure in coordination with Event Bus and VA Notify.
-- Focus on email notifications for the MVP, specifically when decision letters are available.
+- Decision letter availability will be the sole use case enabled
+- Infrastructure will be built out sufficiently such that future use cases can rely on the same technical foundation.

 ### Out-of-Scope
 - Text and mobile push notifications.